Preparing for an Academic Career in the Geosciences

 Rosemary Capo, Department of Geology and Planetary Science, University of Pittsburgh

 Kyle Fredrick, Department of Earth Science, California University of Pennsylvania

-Matthew Kirby, Department of Geological Sciences, Cal State Fullerton
+Matthew Kirby, Department of Geological Sciences, California State University Fullerton

 Becca Walker, Earth Sciences and Astronomy Programs, Mt.
 San Antonio College